 Problems with the CCU

 Issues with the CCU are even more severe and could compromise your entire system.
 The CCU can become damaged from voltage variation, shorts or the programming can become corrupted by voltage surges from something like a lightning strike, though this is rare.
 When this happens the CCU cannot be salvaged and will need to be replaced.
 If the CCU is not communicating with keypads and control modules it might be locked up.
-On the 5000LC CCU model, you can check the status indicator on the CPU card to see if it is indeed locked up by looking for a solid figure 8.
-If you see the solid “8” that means either the CPU card or the entire CCU is locked up so start by resetting the CPU card by pressing the reset button on the populated side of the CPU card.
+On the 5000LC CCU model, you can troubleshoot LiteTouch by checking the status indicator on the CPU card.
+If you see a solid “8” figure on the status indicator that means either the CPU card or the entire CCU is locked up so first try resetting the CPU card by pressing the reset button on the populated side of the CPU card.
 If your system is still not working, then try resetting the CCU.
 Press the ON/OFF switch on the monitor card to turn it off and then after a few seconds turn it on.
 This essentially does a power cycle for the brain.
-If after these steps the LiteTouch CCU does not get fixed you would need a new CCU from a local or online dealer and you will need to get a LiteTouch specialist to service your system.
+If after these steps the LiteTouch CCU is not fixed you would need a new CCU from a local or online dealer and you will need to get a LiteTouch specialist to service your system.

 This would likely be the ideal time to look at replacing your system with a more modern and capable automation system that can easily replace LiteTouch, while having the same reliability as LiteTouch did.
 One system we recommend for replacing the LiteTouch automation system is with the Loxone automation system.
 Remember, although our first recommendation is to not replace, you may be negatively affecting your home value and increasing risk to you and your family if your system is starting to fail randomly.
 You can decide for yourself when to replace but from our perspective after you have had to replace a few modules and the CCU is starting to act up, or if you want to sell your house, it’s time to replace the entire system.